kirill-markin/chrome-auto-image-blocker/README.md

 ## Usage

 - Click the extension icon in the Chrome toolbar to open the popup.
-- Use the "Toggle Image Settings" button to enable or disable images manually.
+- Use the "Click to disconnect" button to enable or disable images manually.
 - Set your preferred interval for automatic image blocking.

 ## How It Works